Skip to Main Content

 Consider contacting a librarian to discuss your search.
 A librarian can help you choose the best databases to search, develop a search strategy, save your searches, and more.

-USDA Non-regulated Species
+USDA Regulated Species

-it is still recommended that you consider the 3 R's--outlined below--in planning your research.
+Although it is NOT necessary to search for animal alternatives for non-USDA-species, it is still recommended that you consider the 3 R's--outlined below--in planning your research.

 You may also want to review the Duke IACUC Policy on Considerations for Alternatives as well as Protocol Forms.